garylirocks/quickrefs/microsoft-entra-id.markdown

   - Sign in that requires SAMAccountName(`DOMAIN\username`) instead of UPN(`user@domain.com`)
 - High availability: federated systems typically require a load-balanced array of servers, known as a farm.
 - More complex to operate and troubleshoot compared to cloud authentication

-Related concepts:

-- **Seamless SSO**: automatically signs in users from their network-connected corporate desktops, so they can access cloud apps without sign-in again.
-  - Works with password hash sync and pass-through authentication
-  - The computer is AD-joined, no need to be Entra-joined
-  - Works on Windows 7 and above, Mac
-  - How it works:
-    - During setup, Entra gets an computer account in AD
-    - Entra will receive Kerberos tickets
-- **Password writeback**: changes made in Entra are written back to on-prem AD, eg. password updated by SSPR
-- **Device writeback**: sync Entra registered device to on-prem AD.
-Used to enable device-based conditional access for ADFS

 ### Entra Connect Health service